Skip to main content

 A sophisticated examination of long-term progesterone deficiency requires moving beyond its classical role in reproduction and into the domain of neuroendocrinology.
 Progesterone is a potent neurosteroid, a class of steroids synthesized within the central nervous system that exert profound effects on neuronal function, mood, and cognition.

-Its decline contributes to a state of neurological vulnerability, impacting everything from synaptic plasticity to the brain’s intrinsic systems.
+Its decline contributes to a state of neurological vulnerability, impacting everything from synaptic plasticity to the brain’s intrinsic stress response systems.
 Understanding the intricate molecular mechanisms through which progesterone modulates brain health provides a deeper, more complete picture of the consequences of its absence.

 The brain is not merely a target for ovarian progesterone; it is also a site of local progesterone synthesis.
 Glial cells, specifically oligodendrocytes and astrocytes, as well as certain neurons, possess the enzymatic machinery to produce progesterone de novo from cholesterol.